It wasn’t until I had children that I really started to think about the products and food I was buying and consuming.

 This is a super simple way to practice conscious consumerism.
 If you don’t want to add to the insane amount of plastic water bottles in our landfills and oceans then start using a reusable water bottle.
 It might seem small but it all adds up.
 Similarly, start using reusable coffee cups, straws, and food containers.

 Traditional investing is all about the bottom line.
 Where you invest is based on what is going to yield the highest value.
 Socially Responsible Investing (SRI) still aims at making you money but it also takes environmental, social, and governance (ESG) issues into account.

 And, you don’t need to sacrifice returns to invest with a conscience.
 A study in the Economist reported that sustainable funds outperformed the broader market during a market downturn.

-- Betterment offers socially responsible opportunities.
-Betterment believes that you don’t have to choose between value-based investing and strong returns.
-They offer low-fee, diversified SRI portfolios that can help you to maximize your investment returns while staying true to your values.
+- Betterment offers socially responsible investing opportunities.* Betterment believes that you don’t have to choose between value-based investing and working towards your financial goals.
+They offer SRI portfolios that can help you to invest in your goals while staying true to your values.